fralalonde/grunner/README.md

 Finally, fewer remaining hand-coded classes focus on application specific behavior and layer integration, reducing overall depth and complexity and facilitating correctness validation and long term maintenance.

-Some possible disadvantages of this approach are:
+Some disadvantages of this approach are:
 - Harder initial developer contact (multiple languages, more complex project structure)
 - Somewhat longer build times
-- Dependence on the continued support of organizations providing the code generators
+- Access to some features may be constrained by the generator's rigidity, requiring customization of templates.

+## Storage design
+The batches are mainly stored in two tables, `batch` and `batch_event`.
+Writes to the main tables are append-only; no `update` operation is ever performed.
+Because no data is discarded, it is possible to use the database as an audit log.
+An additional table `batch_status` tracks the latest status of each batch.
+This preserves the performance of the batch dispatcher as the number of batches in the main tables increases.

 ## Future
 Grunner could be made better with the implementation of some features such as: